 Victorine Texts in Translation - Set

 Victorine Texts in Translation (VTT) is a ten-volume series published in hardcover by Brepols, the publishers of the Corpus Christianorum and many other scholarly series and works, and in paperback by New City Press, which also has published an English translation of the works of St. Augustine.
 One volume of the series is appearing each year.
 Each volume is devoted to a theme and contains works by several Victorine authors.
 The translations are made by members of the editorial board and by others.
 Each volume has its own editor(s).
+So far, 6 volumes have been published in paperback.

 St. Victor was an abbey and for a while a congregation of abbeys of canons regular who followed the Rule of St. Augustine.
 Canons regular were clergy who lived in common like monks, but almost always followed the Rule of St. Augustine.
 Their monasteries usually had a customary (book detailing the observances of daily life), and these often drew on monastic (Benedictine/Cistercian) models, so the observances of canons often resembled those of monks.
 The canons regular have not fared as well as the monastic orders in the post French Revolution era.
 The best known congregation of them are the Premonstratensians, also known as the Norbertines after their founder St. Norbert.